bkoz/elk-demo/README.md

 # elk-demo

-Deploy an ElasticSearch, Logstash, Kibana stack on OpenShift.
+How I deployed an ElasticSearch, Logstash, Kibana (EFK) stack on OpenShift.
+This is not a Red Hat supported document.

 ### Node configuration